-ROLES AND RESPONSIBILITIES OF COLLABORATIVE PARTNERS
+COLLABORATIVE PARTNERSHIP: ROLES AND RESPONSIBILITIES

-When an institution enters into a collaborative partnership with Cardiff Metropolitan University, both parties are required to undertake designated duties to ensure the relationship is successful and that academic quality and standards are maintained.
+When an institution enters into a collaborative partnership with Cardiff Metropolitan University (Cardiff Met), both parties are required to undertake designated duties to ensure the relationship is successful and that academic quality and standards are maintained.
 These duties are first explored through the programme approval process and later, if approval is granted, are secured by legally binding agreements.

-How the parties fulfil their responsibilities is thereafter monitored on a continual basis through a variety of mechanisms including External Examiner and Moderator/Link Tutor reports, periodic and partnership reviews, analysis of data and annual programme review.
-The following table is indicative of the designation of responsibilities for a typical franchised or validated programme and may provide a useful reference point for academic and administrative staff delivering a collaborative programme with the University.
-A full description of the duties and responsibilities of both parties is available in the programme and financial agreements and are explored in detail throughout this Handbook.
+How both parties fulfil their responsibilities is continually monitored through various mechanisms, including External Examiner and Moderator/Link Tutor reports, periodic and partnership reviews, data analysis, and the annual programme review process.
+While specific responsibilities may vary, a comprehensive summary of Cardiff Met and partner responsibilities can be found in Appendix A on page 109, accessible through the provided link Academic Handbook, Volume 2, section 09.2 'Collaborative provision principles and procedures'.
+This resource serves as a detailed reference point for academic and administrative staff involved in delivering and supporting a collaborative programme.
+The duties and responsibilities of both parties are also outlined in the programme and financial agreements and are referenced throughout this Handbook.